Broko2021/mind-control/2021-Mind_Control-EN.md

 In the TV series, David Lynch shows the AI birth, it is the result of the video sequences analysis, and is represented as an alien form that feeds itself on ideas bubbles, thoughts: the data captured by the countless probes and trackers of Internet.
 For David Lynch, it is a scientific result similar to the nuclear bomb, a monster, which he shows exploding, through false, computer-generated archive images.
 False images, those are the 3D realistic images, that can have anyone *swallow* anything.

-The character played by Kyle MacLachlan represents a digitally twinned man.
+The character played by Kyle Maclachlan represents a digitally twinned man.
 He exists in two versions, one clean (in a suit), digital, and one dirty (in a biker outfit), biological.
 The digital version pursues a kind of investigation into the loving, familial reality of his twin, while the biological version has become an assassin.
 It is an attempt to resolve a tragic situation, the final drama of Twin Peaks, through a digital agent who corrects the thoughts in the killer's head.

 All the beauty of Twin Peaks is to actually tell a story you can simply not understand.
 Through multiple diegetic dimensions David Lynch manages to actually show reality as it is: there is no off-camera in Twin Peaks.